RatingWidget/wordpress-plugin/readme.txt

 The RatingWidget Team

 == Change Log ==
+= 2.5.7 - 2015-07-06 =
+* Fix: Fixed the HTML code for the Rich-Snippets.
+* Fix: Fixed a bug that shows warnings on the Activity Updates and Activity Comments tabs.

 = 2.5.6 - 2015-06-23 =
 * Fix: The users' ratings are now in sync with the server when the User Rating Type is Reputational.
 * Fix: Fixed a bug that shows warnings in the top-rated widget (cast the value produced by Urid2Id method to integer).